marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ## Install your configuration file

-Up until now we've been using a "temporary" config file so its easier to modify and keep as a separate project.
+Up until now we've been using a "temporary" config file (that's why we used the `vim -u config.vim config.vim` command) so its easier to modify and keep as a separate project.
 But now that we have all the settings that we want we can install it so it get auto loaded by Vim8 and Neo vim

 ### Vim